How does men’s fashion compare from east coast to west coast?

-There’s no denying the atmosphere is a bit different between east and west coast USA.
+There’s no denying the atmosphere is a bit different between east coast and west coast USA.
 Attitudes, culture, and – of course – fashion are all subject to change depending on one’s proximity to the Atlantic or Pacific.
 So how do fashions really differ from the Big Apple to the City of Angels?

 West Coast Style